The Ultimate Guide to ESG Data 2021

 What are the sources of ESG data?

-ESG data comes from any source that is related to monitoring companies, such as annual company reports, government reports, news reports, and social media posts.
-These sources can be self-reported, sourced from third-parties, or can come from real-time ESG signals.
-The
+ESG data comes from sources related to monitoring companies which includes annual company reports, government reports, news reports, and social media posts.
+The majority of ESG data comes from self-reported data however, can also be sourced from third-parties and real-time ESG data signals.

 Self-Reported ESG Data: